Illegal drug trade: South America

 Venezuela has been a path to the United States and Europe for illegal drugs originating in Colombia, through Central America, Mexico and Caribbean countries such as Haiti, the Dominican Republic, and Puerto Rico.

-According to the United Nations, there was an increase of cocaine trafficking through Venezuela since 2002.
+According to the United Nations, cocaine trafficking through Venezuela increased from 2002 to 2008.
 In 2005, the government of Hugo Chávez severed ties with the United States Drug Enforcement Administration (DEA), accusing its representatives of spying.
-Following the departure of the DEA from Venezuela and the expansion of DEA's partnership with Colombia in 2005, Venezuela became more attractive to drug traffickers.
+Following the departure of the DEA from Venezuela and the expansion of the DEA's partnership with Colombia in 2005, Venezuela became more attractive to drug traffickers.
 Between 2008 and 2012, Venezuela's cocaine seizure ranking among other countries declined, going from being ranked fourth in the world for cocaine seizures in 2008 to sixth in the world in 2012.

 On 18 November 2016, following what was known as the Narcosobrinos incident, Venezuelan President Nicolás Maduro's two nephews were found guilty of trying to ship drugs into the United States so they could "obtain a large amount of cash to help their family stay in power".